Dalvent/Game.SpeedFishby/README.md

 - Building a project for a mobile device

 The artist had to learn:
-- create sprites for games
+- Create sprites for games
-- create backgrounds
+- Create backgrounds
-- create design UI
+- Create design UI
-- use the git
+- Use the git